Map-A-Droid/MAD-docs/installation/manual.rst

 Configuration
 ^^^^^^^^^^^^^^

-Copy the example config file and rename it to "config.ini":
+Copy config.ini.example (from the configs folder in the MAD repo) to "config.ini" (also in the configs folder):

 .. code-block:: bash

   cp configs/config.ini.example configs/config.ini

-and edit the config file accordingly.
+and then edit the config file accordingly.

 The next step is to configure MAD in config mode.
 This will only start MAD's web frontend called MADmin.